ajilach/clamav-rest/README.md

 ## Prometheus

-[Prometheus metrics](https://prometheus.io/docs/guides/go-application/) were implemented, which can be retrieved as follows
+[Prometheus metrics](https://prometheus.io/docs/guides/go-application/) were implemented, which can be retrieved from the `/metrics` endpoint:

 **HTTP:**
 curl http://localhost:9000/metrics